Clearing Advice for Care Leavers

 Have a plan B

-Your Pathway Plan should include a backup option.
-This is there just in case you don’t get the grades you were predicted and need to enter Clearing, or if you miss out on a place at university this time around.
+Your Pathway Plan should include a backup option in case you don’t get the grades you were predicted and need to enter Clearing.

 Understand how the Clearing process works